forfudan/MojoMiji/src/docs/misc/tips.md

 [Speed comparison with C and Rust](../move/examples.md): Do you know that Mojo is faster than C and Rust in some cases?

+[Why you should always use `var` to define variables](../basic/variables.md): It is good to cultivate a habit of using `var` to define variables.
+Otherwise, it may lead to confusion and unintended behavior, especially when you are working with nested scopes.

 [Chained comparison: Syntax sugar or poison?](../basic/operators.md): Are you aware that chained comparison can lead to confusion and unintended behavior?

 [Syntax shapes your behavior - Rust vs Mojo in transfer of ownership](../advanced/ownership.md): Are you aware that your coding style is influenced by the syntax of the programming language you use?